danimfernandes/tkgwv2/README.md

 # Generation of own support files
+- TODO
 - PLINK frequency file was generated from 1000 Genomes Phase 3 CEU population.
-The only QC step required is to exclude fixed SNPs, reducing from 77 to 22 million variants
+The only QC step required was to exclude fixed SNPs, reducing from 77 to 22 million variants
-(maybe have default EUR files, where both the BED file and FRQ file have no fixed SNPs, will make things much faster)
 - ................................................